sleagle/targetRest/sandBox/Readme.md

 Documentation
 ====================

-To use the Sandbox mock service:-
+To use the Sandbox mock service using the sandbox url:-

     1) open up a Rest Client like Postman
     2) URL should be: http://targetrest.getsandbox.com